- 18-20 Player Roster

 International Transfers and Loans

 With respect to international loans or transfers of Players, the Players must be registered with U.S. Soccer within the registration windows.
 A number of requirements must be fulfilled prior to registering a Player pursuant to a loan or transfer.
+These include:

 With respect to Players not under contract to any club, they may be able to be registered outside the transfer windows, provided the Player was out of contract during NWSL’s immediately previous registration window.
 This should be contrasted with Players that have secured a release from an existing contract or whose contracts have expired outside an NWSL registration window.